bigboss-oualid/bigboss-oualid/README.md

 I am a PHP/Symfony developer from Germany, focusing on Fullstack web applications.
 I have a wealth of experience working with clients from different nationalities.
 I offer my services as a PHP/Symfony developer to work with businesses of all sizes including start-ups, creative agencies, designers, individuals, and other freelancers & developers.

 - 🔭 I’m currently working on E-Commerce Application and to improve myself every day
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on Symfony
 - 🤔 I’m looking for help with  video editing
 - 💬 Ask me about Anything